 In addition, Slayback and his team plan to add what he refers to as a “recurring flood flag,” which will be able to differentiate "normal" or expected annual flooding, from more unusual events.

 In the meantime, users can download the beta release of the MODIS Global Flood product via the LANCE website and imagery are available via GIBS and Worldview.
 Users are advised to view the 2- and 3-day flood products in Worldview, as this will enable them to rapidly browse through recent dates and view the product along with MODIS corrected reflectance imagery, which will make clouds and any anomalies in the product easier to see.

-LANCE is part of NASA’s Earth Observing System Data and Information System (EOSDIS) and distributes NRT data products from almost a dozen satellite-borne instruments, typically within three hours of data acquisition.
+LANCE is part of NASA’s Earth Observing System Data and Information System (EOSDIS) and distributes NRT data products from almost a dozen satellite-borne instruments within three hours of data acquisition.
 EOSDIS provides end-to-end capabilities for managing NASA’s Earth science data.
-These data represent some of the most complex and diverse Earth science data sets on the planet from satellites, aircraft, field measurements, and numerous other EOSDIS programs.
+These data represent some of the most complex and diverse Earth science datasets on the planet from satellites, aircraft, field measurements, and numerous other EOSDIS programs.
 The primary services provided by EOSDIS are data archive, management, and distribution; information management; product generation; and user support services.
-These services are managed by NASA’s ESDIS project.
+These services are managed by NASA’s ESDIS Project.

 For More Information: